By Craig Neil

 You’re spoilt for choice when it comes to finding forest walks, but one particular favourite I have to recommend is the Hermitage Forest near Dunkeld.

-This green oasis was originally managed as a leisure area for the Dukes of Atholl but it’s now managed by the National Trust for Scotland who’ve installed paths and bridges throughout the forest so that anyone can enjoy it, even if they’re mobility impaired.
+This green oasis was originally managed as a leisure area for the Dukes of Atholl but it’s now managed by the National Trust for Scotland which has installed paths and bridges throughout the forest so that anyone can enjoy it, even if they’re mobility impaired.

 When you arrive at the car park you’ll find a path that splits in two directions, so follow either as they both take you on the same route.